 OOC Is Serious Business: He reads virtually everything in Jump and is a big fan of the main characters' work.
 When he declares that he's not reading Tanto, it's a clear sign of how strongly he believes that Mashiro and Takagi aren't living up to their potential.

-Pet the Dog: Frequently, but the first bit involved giving most of the prize money for the Tezuka Award to his parents before buying a stereo with the rest.
+Pet the Dog: Frequently, but the first time involved giving most of the prize money for the Tezuka Award to his parents after buying a stereo.

 Significant Anagram: His pen name, "Moneys", while illustrating for Iwase, is an anagram of his surname ("Ni-zu-ma"-> "Ma-ni-zu")